 Texas Insurance License Cost: Complete Breakdown

-Quick answer: getting a Texas insurance producer license costs roughly $190-$200 all-in if you use a budget exam-prep course, or $300-$550+ if you go with one of the legacy national providers.
-The state fees are the same either way — your one variable is what you spend on study materials.
+Quick answer: getting a Texas insurance producer license costs roughly $190-$210 all-in if you use a budget exam-prep course, or $300-$550+ if you go with one of the legacy national providers.
+The state and vendor fees are the same either way — your one variable is what you spend on study materials.
+Verify current rates with Pearson VUE, TDI, and Identogo before scheduling.

 Line-by-line breakdown